jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-01c.md

 # heading: "The System to Harmonize Minds Into a Society"
 # image: "/photos/social/protests.jpg"
 image: "/photos/medieval/slave.jpg"
-# date: 2021-07-01
+date: 2021-07-01
-date: 2022-01-30
+weight: 8
-description : "A society is three or more entities working towards a common interest or goal"
+description: "A society is three or more entities working towards a common interest or goal"
 author: Juan
 icon: /icons/spsoc.png
 aliases: